A digital signature or e-signature uses public key cryptography to verify associated identity as well as provide data integrity.

 Different types of Digital Signatures refer to various document processing platforms like Adobe and Microsoft.

-It is a kind of signature that used in the organization’s workflow and helps to enhance the organization’s approval process.
+It is a kind of signature that is used in the organization’s workflow and helps to enhance the organization’s approval process.
 All approvals made by you or other staff members will be set in a single PDF document.
-The signature includes image of signature, seal, date, and location.
+The signature includes an image of the signature, seal, date, and location.

-Visible signatures are which would show on a document same seen on a physical document.
-Such signature allows a single or multiple user to sign a document.
+Visible signatures are which would show on a document the same as seen on a physical document.
+Such a signature allows single or multiple users to sign a document.

-Document with invisible signature can be recognized with a blue ribbon showing in the task bar.
-When you do not want to display your signature then, invisible signature is the best option.
-However, you need to provide an indication of authenticity, integrity.
+Documents with invisible signatures can be recognized with a blue ribbon showing in the taskbar.
+When you do not want to display your signature then, an invisible signature is the best option.
+However, you need to provide an indication of authenticity, and integrity.

 In these fast-paced modern times that we are living in marked with prevailing trends of identity theft and data tampering, it’s clear to see why the use of digital signatures is a definite lifesaver.
 We have governments and big companies exchanging classified information all the time and should this type of info fall into the wrong hands, the results can be devastating.
 That’s why all parties concerned should adopt the use of high tech advanced & qualified digital signatures to ensure that data gets to the recipient safely as intended by the sender.